A guide to LED mounting hardware

 - Compact size

-LEDs come in three colours: red, yellow, and blue.
-Other colours are generated by mixing the RGB LEDs.
+LEDs come in three colors: red, yellow, and blue.
+Other colors are generated by mixing the RGB LEDs.
 White is produced in most cases by using a blue LED, coated with a phosphor, similar to that used in fluorescent lamps.
-When the blue LED is energised, it "excites" the phosphorous coating to generate the white light.
+When the blue LED is energized, it "excites" the phosphorous coating to generate the white light.
 If you look into the lens of an LED flashlight, you can see the phosphorous coating.